Sewage Cleanup Cost: How Much Does Cleaning Up Sewage Cost

 While it is possible to clean, carpeting and carpet padding normally needs to be removed and discarded due to contamination.
 It’s much easier to save other types of flooring, including hardwood, laminates, and tile.
 However, time is critical to saving your flooring.
 The longer sewage has a chance to soak in, the less likely it can be cleaned and restored.

 We use professional grade air movers and dehumidifiers to dry out areas and materials that can be salvaged.
 We use professional grade air movers to thoroughly dry the structural elements of your home.
-Mold can begin growing in as little as few hours after a sewage backup.
+Mold can begin growing in as little as a few hours after a sewage backup.
 Prompt cleaning and dry out helps prevent this.

 Sanitize, Disinfect, and Deodorize